osogrizz/music_lab/README.md

 and place them inline below:

 1. What are some books that Martin Fowler has written?

+Refactoring: Ruby Edition, The Pragmatic Programmer, NoSQL Distilled: A brief Guid to the Emerging World of Polyglot Existence

 2. What's the difference between "active record" and "ActiveRecord"?

+"active record" is an architectural pattern found in software that stores in-memory object data in relational databases.
+"ActiveRecord" is an open source library designed to fulfill the active record pattern.

 3. Is the "active record" pattern an ORM?

+It is a description of an ORM.

 4. Why might we want to use an ORM in our code?

+It might hep with separation of concerns, and keeping the code DRY.

 5. What gem do we need to allow Sinatra to interact with ActiveRecord?

+The activerecord gem.

 6. What is `rake`?

+Rake is an internal Domain Specific Language, build language.

 7. What is a database migration?

+A database migration is a way of changing or updating a database schema.

 8. What command can we use to create a new ActiveRecord migration?

+rake db:create_migrate name=db_name

 9. What command runs our existing migrations?

+rake db:migrate

 10. What commands reverses a migration?

+rake db:rollback

 11. What command tells us which migrations have run and which have not?

+rake db:migrate status

 12. Which class do we have to extend if we want to create a new model?

+The subclass.

 13. What's the difference between ActiveRecord's `.new` and `.create` methods?

+.new creates a new instance of an existing class, while .create creates a new class.

 14. What's the difference between ActiveRecord's `.find` and `.find_by` methods?

+.find retreives an object that matches the specified primary key. find_by finds the first record matching some condition.

 15. What's the difference between ActiveRecord's `.find_by` and `.where` methods?

+.where returns an ActiveRecord::Relation object that allows one to perform additional methods.

 16. What ActiveRecord method do we use to change a value in the database?

+update
 17. What ActiveRecord method do we use to remove an item from the database?

+Delete

 Steps
 -----